 CSS Processing

 Packem provides first-class support for CSS and all major CSS preprocessors.
-From vanilla CSS to advanced CSS Modules, Packem handles all your styling needs with optimized bundling and processing.
+From vanilla CSS to advanced CSS Modules, Packem handles all your styling needs through the @visulima/rollup-plugin-css plugin.

 Supported CSS Technologies